MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/tax-document.md

 ## Field extraction

-For supported document extraction fields, refer to the **tax document model schema** page in our GitHub sample repository.
+For supported document extraction fields, *see* the [**tax document model schema**](https://github.com/Azure-Samples/document-intelligence-code-samples/tree/main/schema/2024-11-30-ga/us-tax) pages in our GitHub sample repository.

 The tax documents key-value pairs and line items extracted are in the `documentResults` section of the JSON output.